 Through providing a comprehensive set of solutions from cutting-edge capture technology and high-accuracy digital twins to valuable property insights, our AI-powered platform delivers value across the property lifecycle to subscribers from various end markets, including residential and commercial real estate, facilities management and retail, AEC, insurance and repair, and travel and hospitality.
-As of September 30, 2023, we had over 887,000 subscribers on our platform and approximately 11.1 million spaces under management and we aim to continue scaling our platform and strengthen our foothold in various end markets and geographies to deepen our market penetration.
-With the VHT Acquisition completed in July 2022, we were able to service more property listings and position ourselves to increase adoption of digital twin technology and expand further into the residential real estate industry while adding marketing services for other vertical markets such as commercial real estate, travel and hospitality, and the retail sector.
+As of March 31, 2024, we had over 1,005,000 subscribers on our platform and approximately 12.3 million spaces under management, and we aim to continue scaling our platform and strengthen our foothold in various end markets and geographies to deepen our market penetration.
+With the acquisition of VHT ("VHT Acquisition") completed in July 2022, we were able to service more property listings and position ourselves to increase adoption of digital twin technology and expand further into the residential real estate industry while adding marketing services for other vertical markets such as commercial real estate, travel and hospitality, and the retail sector.
 We believe that the breadth and depth of the Matterport platform along with the strong network effect from our growing spatial data library will lead to increased adoption of our solutions across diverse end markets, enabling us to drive further digital transformation of the built world.